 Franklin/Fulton Transition Councils collaborate with the Office of Vocational Rehabilitation (OVR) in identifying individuals who will benefit from Pre-employment Transition Services, Paid Work Experiences and Job Shadowing within the school districts.
 The Franklin/ Fulton IDD Program participates in the Transition Council, which includes representative from OVR, school districts and providers to promote and support the Employment First Model.
 OVR and the Franklin/Fulton IDD Program facilitate the STAR (Student Transition to Adult Review) meetings for students and their parents to focus on their plan for transitioning from high school and adult supports/services.
 Discussion centers are focused on students' interests, goals and present levels in relation to employment and independent living and supports needed.
 This also provides an opportunity to register with the IDD Program and OVR if the person has not already done so.
 The Franklin/Fulton County Transition Councils created virtual transition sites during the pandemic to provide useful resource documents, presentations, etc. that school districts and families can access at any time.
-As the councils rebuild and educate new members, the goal is to resources.
+As the councils rebuild and educate new members, the goal is to resume in-person Transition Fairs.
+In the interim, the virtual platforms continue to be updated with resources.